River Churn

 The River Churn is a tributary of the River Thames in central England.
 It rises at Seven Springs in Gloucestershire and flows south for approximately 37.3 km to meet the Thames at Cricklade in Wiltshire.
-Its length from its source to the confluence with the Thames is greater than that of the Thames from Thames Head, though the Churn is regarded as a tributary rather than the main river.
+Its length from its source to the confluence with the Thames is greater than that of the Thames from Thames Head, but the Churn is regarded as a tributary, rather than the main river.

 Description

 The River Churn is the first tributary river of the River Thames.
 It rises in the Cotswolds at Seven Springs, south of Cheltenham, Gloucestershire, England and flows south across the Cotswold dip slope, passing through North Cerney and Cirencester, and joining the Thames in the parish of Cricklade in Wiltshire.
 Its length from source to confluence with the Thames is considerably greater than that of the Thames from Thames Head, and its flow is also more consistent than the winterbourne Thames, but the Churn is regarded as a tributary historically and therefore by most geography guides.

 The length of the Churn is approximately 37.3 km.
 It is classed as a main river and thus falls under the jurisdiction of the Environment Agency as opposed to the local authority.

 The main tributaries are the Elkstone Brook, which joins at Perrots Brook Farm, and the Daglingworth Stream, also known as the Dunt Stream or Duntisbourne, which joins at Barton Mill, Cirencester.
 Two smaller tributaries are the Hilcot Brook and the Gumstool Brook.